codefellows/seattle-javascript-401d21/back-end/08-rest/README.md

 ```

 ## [REST](https://www.w3.org/2001/sw/wiki/REST)
 The HTTP specification describes an interface for making requests to an HTTP server, but does not provide semantic guidelines on how that interface should be used.
 There are many semantic schemas for how HTTP servers should be designed, but Representational State Transfer (REST) is the most common.
-REST places constraints on how servers can manage requests in order to improve scalability, simplicity, modifiability, visibility, portability, and reliability.
+REST places constraints on how servers can manage requests in order to improve scalability, simplicity, visibility, portability, and reliability.
 RESTful services must subscribe to a client-server architecture in-order to separate the user interface concerns from data storage concerns.
 RESTful services must be stateless, which prevents the server manage session state and forces all requests to contain all the information necessary to service the request.
 RESTful services must support caching.
 RESTful services should support a layered system, which means clients should not care if the server is the end server or an intermediary server (load balancer or cache).
 RESTful services should enforce a uniform interface that follows four specific constraints.

 #### Four User Interface Constraints
 | Constraint | Explanation |